-2.4.
+2.5.
 Mounting the New Partition

 Now that a file system has been created, the partition needs to be made accessible.
 In order to do this, the partition needs to be mounted at a chosen mount point.
-For the purposes of this book, it is assumed that the file system is mounted under /mnt/lfs, but the directory choice is up to you.
+For the purposes of this book, it is assumed that the file system is mounted under the directory specified by the LFS environment variable as described in the previous section.